Skip to content

 Experiencing any of these symptoms is a clear sign that you need to see a medical professional.
 Even if your symptoms are minor, going to your primary care doctor or urgent care will help rule out major injuries.

-The Paramedics Recommend You See a Doctor
+If the Paramedics Recommend You See a Doctor

-If you are involved in a serious accident, first responders will likely come to the scene including police officers, firefighters, and paramedics.
+If you are involved in a serious car accident, first responders will likely come to the scene including police officers, firefighters, and paramedics.
 Paramedics are trained to provide emergency medical aid and can play a crucial role following car accidents by checking for signs of serious injuries.

 If you are involved in an accident and paramedics arrive on the scene, you should let them check you over and treat any minor injuries that you have.
 If they suggest taking you to the hospital for further evaluation, it is critical that you take their recommendation seriously.